Who can apply for Carer Support Payment

 Supporting someone with an illness or disability

-If you provide care for someone with an illness or disability, you might support them with:
+If you provide care for someone with an illness or disability, you may support them with:

 • getting around